When the Month Rolls Over

 Categories that were overspent (had a negative Available) at the end of the month will change.
 In fact, in the new month, the Available will now show as a gray zero.

-- If your category had been overspent in cash, that amount will be deducted from To be Budgeted in the new month.
+- If your category had been overspent in cash (negative red Available), that amount will be deducted from To be Budgeted in the new month.

-- If your category had been overspent in credit, the amount you overspent will be represented as an increased balance of your credit card account.
+- If your category had been overspent in credit (negative orange Available), the amount you overspent will be represented as an increased balance of your credit card account.
+If you can't cover this overspending in the month it happens, you'll need to budget directly to the Credit Card Payment category to pay back the debt.

 Getting Started in the New Month